SynBioDex/SbolStandardWebsite/content/post/SBOLinside-Announcement/index.md

 {{< figure src="SBOLinside_Banner.png" title="" lightbox="true" >}}

-Next to the day-to-day editorial work for SBOL, we have been working on something special for you as the SBOL community.
+Alongside our day-to-day editorial work, we have been developing something special for the SBOL community.
 We asked ourselves: how can we offer deeper insights into SBOL and our organisation while making it easier for the community to follow our ongoing work?
 Our answer is **SBOLinside**.